 Mediterranean Keto or Keto Mediterranean?

-To help you understand what we see as a problem in contemporary concepts of “Mediterranean Keto” we will assemble a short list of misconceptions.
+To help you understand what we see as a problem in contemporary concepts of “Mediterranean Keto” we will assemble a shortlist of misconceptions.
 This way we will cover all the confusing directions, especially for people who live far away from the Mediterranean zone and culture.
-Remember, it’s more about the lifestyle, then about diet, but ingredients do matter!
+Remember, it’s more about the lifestyle than about diet, but ingredients do matter!

 Natural, healthy, fresh ingredients…